JensBender/loan-default-prediction/README-hf-hub.md

 ---

 ## License
-The model pipeline uses the Apache 2.0 License.
-The accompanying code on [GitHub](https://github.com/JensBender/loan-default-prediction) and web app on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app) use the MIT License.
-Both licenses are permissive and compatible.
+The model weights and pipeline are licensed under Apache-2.0.
+The accompanying source code on [GitHub](https://github.com/JensBender/loan-default-prediction) and the web app on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app) are MIT-licensed.

 ---